bermaj/rcos-status-updates/fall_2018/week_10.md

 > More specificially, working on different aspects of the project was a great experience in learning.
 I started working
 > on database migrations.
 From there, I worked on the client, the service, and finally the client again.
 This
 > gave me a broad experience of working on the web stack.
 Further, writing the tests was a good experience in verifying
 > the contributions to the project.
+The bulk of my work was on these tests.
+I found that this was something I enjoyed,
+> it was nice to be able to verify that our work was in running order.

 > I cannot wait to start again on this project next semester.
 With the goal of deployment by the end of the year, I am
 > extremely excited to get working again.